Home » Features » A List of Current Aldi Private Label House Brands

 Dakota’s Pride: all canned beans, from baked beans to regular black beans, great northern beans, chili beans, etc. This product line offers both Regular Buy and Seasonal Favorite options, rolling out some special varieties of baked beans only during the summer months.

 Dentiguard: dental hygiene.
-Aldi sells toothbrushes and mouthwashes both as Regular Buys, and it occasionally sells both a cheap, battery-powered electric toothbrush and a more expensive rechargeable sonic toothbrush as Special Buys.
-Oddly, at the time of this book Aldi does not sell any dental floss that we know of.
-The toothbrushes all work well enough; I’m not a big fan of the mouthwash, though.
+Aldi sells toothbrushes as Regular Buys, and it occasionally sells both a cheap, battery-powered electric toothbrush and a more expensive rechargeable sonic toothbrush as Aldi Finds.
+Oddly, at the time of this post, Aldi does not sell any dental floss on a regular basis.
+The toothbrushes all work well enough.

 Deutsche Küche: an excellent German food line that includes schnitzel, soft pretzels, specialty mustard, cakes, cookies, and more.
 Aldi tends to sell German food in this line twice a year: once during the spring and once again during the fall, coinciding with Oktoberfest.

 Earthly Grains: rice and other grains like couscous and quinoa, as well as some boxed rice and beans kits.
-This brand also includes the ALDI Find cauliflower meals featuring riced cauliflower with Indian curry sauce or basil pesto sauce.
+This brand also includes Aldi Find cauliflower meals featuring riced cauliflower with Indian curry sauce or basil pesto sauce.

 Easy Home: a hodgepodge of non-food products—stepping stools, scales, laptop desks, laundry hampers, trash cans, steam irons, Christmas storage boxes … you get the idea.
 I would say that I’ve been satisfied with the vast majority of the Easy Home products I’ve reviewed; it all seems well-constructed.